GameFoundry/bsf/Documentation/Manuals/Native/mono.md

 private static extern float Internal_GetSomeValue(MyObject obj);
 ~~~~~~~~~~~~~

-You then hook up this method with managed code by calling @ref bs::MonoClass::addInternalCall "MonoClass::addInternalCall".
+You then hook up this method with managed code by calling @ref bs::MonoClass::addInternalCall "MonoClass::addInternalCall()".
 In this specific case it would be:
 ~~~~~~~~~~~~~{.cpp}
 float myNativeFunction(MonoObject* obj)
 {